arthurlaramachado/net-poles/README.md

 This is goint to be used in order to simplify interactions with Google Geocode's API.

 ## `Typescript`:
-We are using Typescript because it can make the code scalable and also helps to avoid bugs as well as keep the code clean.
+We are using Typescript because it can make the code scalable and also helps to avoid bugs as well as keep the code clean;

+## `Atomic Design`:
+Atomic design is a project pattern.
+The idea is to organize better the components and improve scalability.